bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### failure.measurement

-- `"failure.measurement"`: (object) There was a failure running the measurement.
+There was a failure running the measurement.

 This event includes the following attributes: